robinpowered/CYFBeacon/README.md

 ## License

-CYFBeacon is available under the MIT license.
+RBIBeacon is available under the MIT license.
 See the LICENSE file for more info.